 ““And certainly we should take care not to make the intellect our god… the intellect has a sharp eye for methods and tools but it is blind to ends and values.” – Albert Einstein

 These days, even as an individual working person, we are told we need to promote our “brand”.
 It is a priority to show that we “know” things in theory.
-It’s not easy for most people to discern how much another person knows.
+It’s not easy for most people to discern how much another person knows, wholistically speaking.

 Institutional higher education provides a great opportunity to exchange ideas and get with the community of a particular sector.
 And, tgese days “sectors” are widening, overlapping, and finding new hybrid parameters – a great thing.
 Formal education, on it’s surface, can seem convincing as “totally” knowing a field.
 We’ve come to value it to such an extent that employers require much more education even for entry positions, and the general public has come to trust heavily degreed people’s ideas, even if they are viewing from a position detatched from being in the trenches.
 It’s good to think, to opteate the brain, but is there more?

 The doctor who is hyperactive and red faced, the lawyer who has thrown fairness out the window, the structural engineer who over-specs to protect their license, the psychotherapist who projects their issues, the policeman who bullies.
-All these people are fully “educated” according to our accepted systems.
+All these people are fully “educated” according to our accepted systems, but often not effective.

 We can that see the gap between rich and poor is exponentially widening.
 In a sense our education system is following suit.
 The large institutions seem to be more focussed on revenue (making it or lowering expenses) and take advantage of career market perceptions with to meet financial or reputation goals, as priorities.
 The education demand on millennials entering the work force is immense.
 Students rack up huge debt to purchase a “ticket” to enter a globally competitive economy where their odds of sustainable employment are a great risk.